'I'm full because of what the house stands for' | Central Texas nonprofit invites family into their first home

-PFLUGERVILLE, Texas — A local nonprofit that helps house Austin's population experiencing homelessness has been through a big change in the past year.
+PFLUGERVILLE, Texas — A local nonprofit that helps house people experiencing homelessness in Austin has been through a big change in the past year.

-Front Steps used to run the Austin Resource Center for the Homeless Shelter in Downtown Austin, but now, the nonprofit is focusing its efforts on a new form of community outreach.
+Front Steps used to run the Austin Resource Center for the Homeless Shelter in Downtown Austin.
+Now the nonprofit is focusing its efforts on a new form of community outreach.

 The new focus for the nonprofit is building single-family homes to help get people off the streets.
 On Thursday, the nonprofit showed off its first transitional home that will house families in need.